Last Updated on March 2, 2021 by Shaun Snapp

 This is highly misleading.

 And it is not Oracle that has “patched” them onto their RDBMS.
 They are part of any RDBMS.
 Steve Lucas may be surprised to learn that aggregates are a pre-computation device used to speed processing.
-If a series of values are consistently referred to, it makes sense to create an aggregate table of them.
-SAP seems to see this as some kind of sin, but it is a sound practice.
+If a series of values are consistently referred to, it makes sense to create an aggregate table.
+SAP seems to see this as some sin, but it is a sound practice.
 MySQL has aggregates, MariaDB has aggregates, you get the idea.

 H0w Steve Channelled Hasso Plattner

-It is unclear why they are considered cumbersome by Steve Lucas, but I suspect this is only because he was told this by Hasso Plattner.
+It is unclear why they are considered cumbersome by Steve Lucas, but I suspect this is only because Hasso Plattner told him this.

 Also, aggregates aren’t maintenance items.
 They mostly sit there until called upon.
 Indexes are very similar to aggregates but are pointers for the database to find things more quickly.
 Indexes also make a lot of sense.